JBEI/edd/docs/Releasing.md

 Push images to Docker Hub with `docker push [IMAGENAME]`.
 On the deploy host, Pull images from Docker Hub with `docker pull [IMAGENAME]`.
 Checkout or pull updated code/configs from `git`.
-For smallest downtime, use `docker-compose up -d` to detect containers that need to be re-created, and automatically stop, remove, and re-create them.
+For smallest downtime, use `docker compose up -d` to detect containers that need to be re-created, and automatically stop, remove, and re-create them.